molines/IMHOTEP/eORCA025/ENSEMBLE_SIMULATIONS/README.md

     Resulting synthetic observation files are saved under OBS directory.
 #### Iceberg trajectories
   * As for WP1 runs, icebergs are explicitely represented in the simulation via the ICB module.
-Each member will produce its own set of icebergs trajectories, saved in ICBTRJ directorY.
+Each member will produce its own set of icebergs trajectories, saved in ICBTRJ directory.

 ## Issues
 When starting the production of thre run, some issues were raised concerning :